 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-The best credit cards are ones that have well above average introductory offers, reasonable APRs and a suite of perks to make an annual fee worth its weight.
-Here at Finder, our credit card experts compare a range of credit cards based on a variety of factors to determine the ones that are best in class for their respective categories.
+The best credit cards are ones that have excellent introductory offers, reasonable APRs and a bunch of perks to make the annual fee well worth it.
+Here are a few of the latest and best credit cards to grab our attention in May 2021.

 When choosing this year’s top cashback card, we considered several factors, including cashback gained per dollar spent, available cashback categories, welcome offers and other card perks or benefits.
 We highlighted one that stood out above the others in a particular category.